munckymagik/str_t/README.md

-# C-string Wrapper Exercise
+# C-string Information Exercise

-An Exercism.io-like exercise to create a C library that provides a wrapper type for strings
+An Exercism.io-like exercise to simulate a method that provides complicated information.

 # The task

-To build a simple wrapper around native C strings.
+To return various information about a string.

 The header in `include/str_t.h` declares signatures for the functions you need to implement.